 My name is Sandra Low.
 I am an adult student who started classical piano studies with no prior music training in September of 2013.
 I have completed my Conservatory Canada(CC) levels 1, 2 and 4 piano exams - the most recent on Aug 24, 2018.
-Since September 2019, I have been learning both music theory and level 5 piano with Andrea Kazmaier.
-I completed my CC Music Theory Level 1 exam on March 6, 2020 and am now studying for the Theory 2 exam.
-For the summer of 2020, I studied with Kathleen van Mourik.
-I am planning to take a mock level 5 piano exam in person by May/June and the CC Theory 2 exam in June.
+Since September 2019, I have been learning both music theory and level 5 piano with my fifth piano teacher, Andrea Kazmaier.
+I completed my CC Music Theory Level 1 exam on March 6, 2020 and will be writing my Theory Level 2 exam in Nov/Dec 2021.
+I will be beginning Level 6 piano repertoire in the fall.

 What Can You Tell Me About Your Group?
 What Happens at These Meetings?

 This group is a non-profit which means that all monies raised in excess of expenses will be re-directed back to the group for the benefits of its members.
 Members will be comprised of adults (age 18+) learning music - all instruments, all levels and inclusive of all learners regardless of whether you are learning from a music school or a private music studio.